janrvdolf/machine-oriented-languages/hw-1/README.md

 OR

 Copy to your flash disc and run it on your machine.
+Will work only on Intel or AMD processors.
 In case of UEFI, turn on legacy mode boot and turn off secure boot.